awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-create.md

 1. Choose **Save**\.

-1. Follow the Route 53 documentation on [configuring to route traffic to API Gateway](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-api-gateway.html)\.
+1. Follow the Route 53 documentation on [configuring Route 53 to route traffic to API Gateway](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-api-gateway.html)\.

 ## Set up a Regional Custom Domain Name Using AWS CLI<a name="apigateway-regional-api-custom-domain-create-with-awscli"></a>